SShahparnia/obsidian-notes/Leetcode Grind/Day 1 - Contains Duplicate & Valid Anagrams.md

 ```
 ## Why it works:

 Brute force, even with a sorted list, is too primitive.
-The space complexity for them is good as we are directly accessing the original
+The space complexity for them is good as we are directly accessing the original array, howevever, using a hashset we can maximize both the time and space complexity at O(n). this works by iterating through the original array nums[], adding each value to the hashset, then seeing if there is another of same in the hashset again after each iteration.

 ## Mistakes or Traps: